 Even experts against a hardcore workout on your period have to agree that a walk gets you moving without injury or danger.
 So, put on some sneakers and sunblock, and hit the road.
 Walking by itself isn't a huge calorie burner, but you will feel good about the fact that you exercised.
 Don't stress the exact calorie count.

-If you're feeling up for a jog, go for it.
-The endorphins you release during an intesnse cardio workout can help you beat the period ickies that you may be feeling.
-Hydrate well before, after and during your run, if possible; some researchers say you dehydrate more easily on your period.
+if you're feeling up for a jog, go for it.
+The endorphins you release during an intense cardio workout can help you beat the period ickies that you may be feeling.
+Hydrate well before, after and during your run, though — some researchers say you dehydrate more easily on your period.
 Whether that's true or not, err on the side of safety and keep drinking.
+3. Yoga

+Yoga is an amazing option when you're on your period.
 Yoga is very customizable; many poses have options to match your skill level.
 Inversions aren't recommended during your period, although this has no definitive medical basis.
 Still, having the option to relax in the goddess position if you're not up for a headstand is nice.
+4. Aerobics

-When it's that time of the month, all you want to do is stay home and watch Lifetime movies.
+When it's that time of the month, most of the time all you want to do is stay home and watch Lifetime movies.
 Make the most of your TV time by holding a plank position during the commercials:

 This is an intense all-over workout.
 Start by holding your plank during every other commercial and work up to holding through an entire commercial break.